Safety and security

 On 1 April 2017, there was an explosion at the Florida International Hotel in Gondar, reportedly the result of a grenade attack.
 Three people are reported to have been injured.
 This follows 2 separate explosions at hotels in Gondar and Bahir Dar in January 2017.
 You should remain vigilant and follow the advice of the local authorities and your tour operator.

-This follows widespread protests across the Oromia Region in 2016, with West and South West Shewa zones particularly affected including Ambo, Wolisso, Shashemene, the West Arsi region and the popular tourist destination of the Wenchi crater.
+This follows widespread protests across the Oromia Region in 2016, with west and south west Shewa zones, including Ambo, Wolisso, and the popular tourist destination of the Wenchi crater; as well as the west Arsi zone, including Shashemene, particularly affected.
 Some protests turned violent and resulted in casualties; others caused severe disruption to road travel including major roads to and from Addis Ababa.
 The situation has calmed, but protests may occur with little warning and could turn violent.

-On 2 October 2016 up to 100 people died during a stampede at the Irreechaa religious festival in Oromia.
-On 8 October 2016 a number of farms and properties were destroyed in Gelana (Borena Zone), Yirga Chefe and Dilla (Sidama Zone).
+In October 2016, up to 100 people died during a stampede at the Irreechaa religious festival in Oromia.
+In October 2016, a number of farms and properties were destroyed in Gelana (Borena Zone), Yirga Chefe and Dilla (Sidama Zone).
 On 4 October, 2016, a US national travelling by car was killed by rocks thrown by protestors on the road from Holeta to Addis Ababa.

 In December 2011, two Swedish journalists were found guilty of supporting terrorism having entered Ethiopia illegally from Somalia.
 Any journalist wishing to operate legitimately in Ethiopia should get the necessary accreditation.